 The common room led to the boys' dormitories, and we were treated to some insight on Harry's and Ron's living habits.
 Both their beds looked rather messy and unmade— I suppose the house-elves hadn't been there to clean up yet!
 Ron's side of the wall was lined with Chudley Cannon posters; while Harry's trunk lay open at the foot of his bed, displaying items such as the discarded box of spiked chocolates from Romilda Vane, and the Marauders' Map.

 It turned out to be paradise for Quidditch fans, wizard and Muggle alike.
-The Quidditch robes from the Bulgarian and Irish national teams— as well as Gryffindor, Slytherin, and Hufflepuff ones— were presented proudly among numerous trophies that included, for some reason, a 'Transfiguration Diploma'.
+The Quidditch robes from the Bulgarian and Irish national teams— as well as Gryffindor, Slytherin, and Hufflepuff ones— were presented proudly among numerous trophies that included, for some reason, a "Transfiguration Diploma."
 Harry's and Draco's Nimbuses were also showcased, though I would have loved to get my hands on a Firebolt.
-Completing the display case were a chest of Quidditch balls straight from the movie, various Quidditch periodicals, a programme from the 422nd Quidditch World Cup, and a few pairs of what seemed to be Omnioculars.
-The highlight of the 'pitch', however, was the interactive arena where this reporter had way too much fun chucking actual-sized Quaffles through hoops!
+Completing the display case were a chest of Quidditch balls straight from the movie, various Quidditch periodicals, a program from the 422nd Quidditch World Cup, and a few pairs of what seemed to be Omnioculars.
+The highlight of the "pitch," however, was the interactive arena where this reporter had way too much fun chucking actual-sized Quaffles through hoops!

-After Quiddtich came two entire sections devoted to Hagrid— his pumpkin patch from Prisoner of Azkaban, and this large space that formed a realistic likeness of his plus-sized hut.
-Costumes that the actors themselves had worn re-enacted the scene of Buckbeak's supposed execution, with a Macnair figure looming threateningly over the tiny costumes that Daniel Radcliffe, Rupert Grint and Emma Watson had donned all those years ago.
+After Quidditch came two entire sections devoted to Hagrid — his pumpkin patch from Harry Potter and the Prisoner of Azkaban, and this large space that formed a realistic likeness of his plus-sized hut.
+Costumes that the actors themselves had worn re-enacted the scene of Buckbeak's supposed execution, with a Macnair figure looming threateningly over the tiny costumes that Daniel Radcliffe, Rupert Grint, and Emma Watson had donned all those years ago.
 Buckbeak, the actual one made for the movie, stood proudly in the background, complete with real feathers that were, according to our guides, laboriously inserted by its creators.
 Hagrid's hut, on another hand, gave one a real feel of his size; we were invited to sink into his endlessly huge armchair.
-Other artifacts included his pink umbrella, a copy of the Monster Book of Monsters and Norbert(a)'s egg, which dominated his dining table.
+Other artifacts included his pink umbrella, a copy of the Monster Book of Monsters, and Norbert(a)'s egg, which dominated his dining table.
 Crates and other knick-knacks adorned his walls and ceiling, giving the hut a rather cluttered feel, which, along with a faint strange smell, contributed to the whole experience.